sampalomad/IKEA-Dataset/README.md

 ## Introduction:

 IKEA-Dataset is a dataset for multilingual-multimodal machine translation.
 It is published in this paper: [A Visual Attention Grounding Neural Model for Multimodal Machine Translation](https://arxiv.org/pdf/1808.08266.pdf).

 IKEA-Dataset contains the textual and visual data of all products available in IKEA and Under Armour websites in 2017.
-For each product sample, the textual data is the description of the product.
-The visual data is the images of the product.
+For each product sample, the textual data is the description of the product, while the visual data is the images of the product.
 The descriptions are in bilingual pairs: English-French or English-German.

+Each data sample in IKEA-Dataset is a pair of text descriptions of a product in two different langauges (English-French or English-German), and the images of that product.

 ## Data Preprocessing:

-This repository contains the raw, unprocessed data, and two other versions of the data underwent different data-processing steps. the `IKEA/data.en.*/data.norm.tok.lc` folder contains normalized, tokenized, converted to lowercase (processed exclusively in such order) data.
+This repository contains the raw data and other two versions that underwent different data-processing steps. the `IKEA/data.en.*/data.norm.tok.lc` folder contains normalized, tokenized, converted to lowercase (processed exclusively in such order) data.
 The `IKEA/data.en.*/data.norm.tok.lc.bpe` folder contains normalized, tokenized, converted to lowercase, byte-pair encoding (processed exclusively in such order) data.

 ## Example:
 ![sample](./IKEA/sample.png?raw=true "example")